Simon's resumed Freedom Ride for Anti Slavery International

 Thanks for taking the time to visit my JustGiving page.

-I hope for people's freedom and restoration.
+I strive for people's freedom and restoration.

 It isn’t easy to stop exploitation and secure freedom for a person enduring modern slavery, but Anti-Slavery International do just that.
 Throughout their long history they’ve built the expertise, partnerships and knowledge needed to help prevent slavery in its many forms – including child slavery, forced labour and human trafficking.